julianto0911/gipsy/README.md

 ```

 ## First Form (Part 1):
-_establish definition for data and its interface_
+_establish definition for data/table_

 I would like to introduce terms "entity".
 You can think of entity as a table structure/definition that will be used in the application.
 It's similar to model in MVC.

-For entity is stored in folder `internal/data/entity`.
+For entity is stored in folder `internal/repository`.

 ```
-type eProduct struct {
+type EProduct struct {
 	ID   int64  `gorm:"column:id"`
 	Name string `gorm:"column:name"`
 }

 ```

-e stands for entity, followed by name of entity.
+E stands for entity, followed by name of entity.

 You may also make definition of actual data using tagging, i used gorm tag for this.